abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 The next thing we should do is create a function that makes a POST request to our server and send the form data to the database.

-86. Import the API URL at the top of `CreateCharacter.js`:
+86. Import the API URL at the top of `CreateCharacter.jsx`:

 ```jsx
 import { API_URL } from "./constants";
 ```

-87. In `CreateCharacter.js` above the return statement, create an async function that will post to the database:
+87. In `CreateCharacter.jsx` above the return statement, create an async function that will post to the database:

 ```jsx
 async function postCharacter() {